Math 126 Materials Website

 an electronic copy of the text,

-directly from the publisher at this website:
+directly from the publisher linked through this website:

 - If you want a physical copy of the text, purchase "Calculus" by Stewart, vol. 2, from the UW bookstore.
 This is a portion of the hardbound text "Calculus, 7th Edition, Early Transcendentals" by Stewart.
 The custom version vol. 1 covers Math 124/125 at UW.
 The custom version vol. 2 covers Math 126/324 at UW.